 Does the RHS accept donations of food or other pet supplies?

-A variety of canned pet foods are used to supplement kibble and sometimes we do require specialty dry food for pets which have sensitive stomachs, allergies or are recovering from surgery.
-Many generous members of the public have asked us if there are specific foods we need donated to help these animals.
+A variety of canned pet foods are used to supplement kibble and sometimes we do require specialty dry food for pets who have sensitive stomachs, allergies or are recovering from surgery.
+Many generous members of the public have asked us if there are specific foods we need to be donated to help these animals.
 This list can be found on our website under How You Can Help.

-The timing of food donations, both public and corporate, is irregular and can fluctuate.
-At certain times, we may receive an overabundance of a particular pet food, which may result in the foods expiring before we can use it, which is wasteful.
-Any donated food that we cannot use, or may cause excessive surplus causing waste, is redirected to the other animal rescues in our community (they have a standard pick-up area in our building) or to Carmichael Outreach, the Food Bank or North Central Community Association to help other pets in need.
+The timing of food donations is irregular and can fluctuate.
+At certain times, we may receive an overabundance of a particular pet food, which may result in the food expiring before we can use it, which is wasteful.
+Any donated food that we cannot use, or may cause excessive surplus causing waste, is redirected through our various community outreach programs to help other animals in need.

 The RHS does accept other donated pet supplies and items used for the care of the animals such as laundry detergent, bleach, towels, rawhides and non-clumping cat litter.
-A full listing of needed supplies can be found on our website under How You Can Help.
+A full listing of needed supplies, including a link to our Amazon Wish List, can be found on our website under How You Can Help.
 For donors who purchase specific needed items for the shelter, we are happy to provide a charitable receipt provided the cashier receipt is brought into the Shelter at the time of donation.